wasmerio/ate/doc/design.md

 - **NTRU** - _lattice-based (shortest vector problem)_
 - **NewHope** - _lattice-based (ring learning with errors)_

-ATE uses one levels of symmetric encryption with the keys hidden behind the earlier asymmetric encryption (this is done for performance reasons through the reuse of the faster symmetric encryption when within the same security boundary):
+ATE uses symmetric encryption to encrypt the actual data itself with the keys hidden behind the earlier asymmetric encryption (this is done for performance reasons through the reuse of the faster symmetric encryption when within the same security boundary):

 - **AES256** - _equivalent to AES128 on classical computer_
 - **AES512** - _equivalent to AES256 on classical computer_

+`
+Note: For the observant reader this means if AES is broken in the future then everything is broken no matter what asymmetric signature or encryption algorithms as this would allow for reading of all the data without the need to break asymmetric cryptographic - however - AES is currently deemed post quantum resistant when doubling the key size - no viable alternatives exist at the time of writing.
+`

 All of these algorithms are candidates for NIST post quantum cryptography:
 https://en.wikipedia.org/wiki/Post-Quantum_Cryptography_Standardization#cite_note-20